 Bataille is quick to add that the rapidly-changing world of concrete reality cannot be constrained by such theoretical constructions, and he holds out hope that fascism, which he says throws the very existence of a workers’ movement into question, nevertheless demonstrates what energies such a movement could mobilise when awakened to the awareness of its affective forces.
 Just as it’s from the ranks of the working class that an imperious sovereignty draws its means of affective action to fight its wars and enforce its laws, so it’s against this class that the entire apparatus of the state directs its powers of oppression in parliament, law court and the media, turning the ‘heroes’ in our police forces and military into football ‘hooligans’ with the stroke of a pen, the click of a camera.
 Nearly ninety years later, however, Bataille’s description of the indifference of the proletariat to its subversive — let alone revolutionary — potential paints a more accurate picture of the working class of the West than his hopes of a heterogeneous force that would turn the weapons of fascism against itself.

-I want to end these considerations on the psychological structure of fascism and why it has returned today with a passage from a contemporaneous text that I quote a lot and which addresses this subordination of the working class by fascism — in Bataille’s terms, the appropriation of the subversive potential of the heterogenoeus elements of capitalism to homogeneous bourgeois society.
+I want to end these considerations on the psychological structure of fascism and why it has returned today with a passage from a contemporaneous text that I quote a lot and which addresses this subordination of the working class by fascism — in Bataille’s terms, the appropriation of the subversive potential of the heterogeneous elements of capitalism to homogeneous bourgeois society.
 In 1935, in his now famous article on ‘The Work of Art in the Age of its Technological Reproducibility’, Walter Benjamin, the German critic from whose writings my epigraph is drawn and who would himself die trying to escape from fascism five years later, wrote:

 ‘Fascism attempts to organise the newly proletarianised masses while leaving intact the property relations which the masses strive to abolish.
 Fascism sees its salvation in granting these masses not their rights, but instead a chance to express themselves.
 The masses have the right to change property relations; fascism seeks to give them expression while keeping these relations unchanged.
 The logical result of fascism is the aestheticising of political life.’

 This was, perhaps, Benjamin’s greatest insight into our still distant present.
 Clarifying what he meant by the aestheticising of political life, Benjamin wrote: ‘In great ceremonial processions, giant rallies and mass sporting events, and in war, all of which are now fed into the camera, the masses come face to face with themselves.’
 Benjamin was thinking of the Nuremberg rallies and the use Hitler’s Minister for Propaganda, Joseph Goebbels, made of the new technologies of mass communication in 1930s Germany, especially cinema and the radio.
-Today, however, this spectacle has been reduced to the size of the screen of a smart-phone, with which the masses are confronted, at every moment of every day, with their own face; with ever proliferating social media platforms granting us the unlimited scope to express ourselves while doing absolutely nothing to change the property relations overseen and enforced by this technology.
-On the contrary, the will to self-expression is not only the ideological basis of the identity politics by which the potentially subversive heterogeneous elements in our societies are assimilated into an homogeneous order but also, as the Bank of International Settlements warned, the source of the already enormous financial power and growing political power of a handful of information technology companies that administer the global biosecurity state.
+Today, however, this spectacle has been reduced to the size of a smart-phone screen, by which the masses are confronted, at every moment of every day, with their own face; with ever proliferating social media platforms granting us the unlimited scope to express ourselves while doing absolutely nothing to change the property relations overseen and enforced by this technology.
+On the contrary, the will to self-expression is not only the ideological basis of the identity politics by which the potentially subversive heterogeneous elements in our societies are assimilated into an homogeneous order but also, as the Bank of International Settlements warned, the source of the already enormous financial power and growing political power of the handful of information technology companies that administer the global biosecurity state.

 This doesn’t mean, however, that the political spectacle has lost its uses to fascism, at least not for the moment.
 The first two years of lockdown were accompanied, for the citizens of the UK biosecurity state, by the European Football Cup, the Wimbledon tennis championships, the British and Irish Lions rugby tour to South Africa, the delayed Summer Olympics in Japan, the Winter Olympics in China and, in the empty stadiums of the English Football Premier League, the ritual of ‘taking the knee’.
-Originally an act of non-compliance in protest against the systemic racism in US society, enacted during the national anthem that is played before American football games, this gesture, which in international matches is now performed after the anthems, is another example of how the heterogeneous and potentially subversive elements in a society are co-opted into and assimiliated by homogeneous society.
+Originally an act of non-compliance in protest against the systemic racism in US society, enacted during the national anthem that is played before games of American football, this gesture, which in international matches is now performed after the anthems, is another example of how the heterogeneous and potentially subversive elements in a society are co-opted into and assimiliated by the homogeneous order.
 Indeed, insofar as this gesture, like that of wearing a face mask, has become a mandatory ritual with which few sportsmen or women dare not comply, the left-hand pole of the heterogeneous has been transformed into the right-hand pole, and a gesture originally aligned with the impoverished and abject (the Black working-class) is now employed to uphold the homogeneous system of their oppression.

 More recently, we’ve had the ritual of clapping in support of the Ukraine — a spectacle that repeats the clapping for the NHS during the first lockdown of the UK — and the corresponding ban on everything Russian, from commodities to culture.
 Under the political consensus created by such spectacles, Chelsea Football Club, which since 2003 has been owned by the Russian oligarch and gangster, Roman Abramovich, is now to be sold, most likely to another billionaire, but one currently approved by the UK state.
 In response, Thomas Teuchel, the German manager of the club, recently told the UK media: ‘There is no second opinion about the situation [in Ukraine]’.
 Televised to the nation on Match of the Day, a programme not normally known for commenting on military conflict around the world (it has made no equivalent condemnation of the war in Yemen or Gaza), this is the very doctrine of fascism, in which every citizen must adopt the political positions and repeat the political statements of their Government, and any deviation from that orthodoxy is censored and punished on the grounds that all heresy is a threat to the security of the state.